top of page

 His Harris Hawk and Peregrine Falcone drew many admiring glances from visitors to the show as he calmly handed the sharp taloned birds.

-A RIDE on the bucking bronco added a wild west flavour to Halton Show, testing the balancing powers of visitors to Spike Island.
+A ride on the bucking bronco added a wild west flavour to Halton Show, testing the balancing powers of visitors to Spike Island.

 It provided an unexpected birthday surprise for Lily Wood from West Bank (right) who was 22 on Sunday while Fiona Penny manages a smile as she keeps a tight hold.